fbedussi/blog/_posts/2024-02-26-How to build a modern SPA client side almost frameworkless - Part 1.md

 To keep things simple we'll use [Pico](https://picocss.com) as a styling baseline.
 We can add our own style and even css-in-js later on.

 We'll start with the bare minimum amount of features: a form to add a note and a list of the notes.
-The we will progressively add new features.
+Then we will progressively add new features.

-So, for the time being the main js file just mount the only page into the root element:
+So, for the time being the main js file just mounts the only page into the root element:

 ```javascript
 import {render, html} from 'https://cdn.jsdelivr.net/npm/uhtml/preactive.js'